 Every year, I challenge myself to come up with one new pumpkin recipe to add to my growing collection.

-Of course, I still enjoy the old stand-bys… but since I usually only bake with pumpkin in the Fall, I like to try sometime new each year.
+Of course, I still enjoy my old favorites… but since I usually only bake with pumpkin in the Fall, I like to try something new each year.

-My new pumpkin recipe for 2021 is something our family has officially named: “Double-High Pumpkin Pie” — mainly because it rhymes and the pie literally has 2 layers of pumpkin deliciousness!
+My new pumpkin recipe this year is something our family has officially named: “Double-High Pumpkin Pie” — mainly because it rhymes and the pie literally has 2 layers of pumpkin deliciousness!

 The idea for this double-high pie came from an older woman at church.